JohnnyXavier/johnnyxavier.github.io/_posts/gnu_linux/2018-11-01-gnu-linux-dell-9560-setup-ubuntu1810.md

 I reproduce here the previous note with the corresponding updates

-The actual OS installation is very straightforward so I will skip it and focus on the tweaks needed to actually make the OS work.
+The actual OS installation is very straightforward, so I will skip it and focus on the tweaks needed to actually make the OS work.
 > sources:
 >
 > [Dell_XPS_15_9560 archlinux wiki](https://wiki.archlinux.org/index.php/Dell_XPS_15_9560)<br>